Call To Filmmakers! Ridgway Independent Film Fest 2020

 CONTACTS for questions and additional information:

 The Town of Ridgway became a State Certified Creative District in July 2013, after one year as a Prospective Creative District.
-It was recently recertified through 2024.
+In 2019, it was recertified through 2024.
 The Creative District uplifts and supports artists, artisans, and all Creatives so they can sustainably live and work in Ridgway.
 It advocates for Creatives to celebrate and sustain innovation in our community.

 The Ridgway Chautauqua Society is a nonprofit organization, incorporated in 2012, for the purpose of embodying the Chautauqua tradition by producing programs celebrating lifelong learning, the arts, culture and community.
 The Sherbino building, owned and operated by the RCS, was designated a State Historic Landmark in 1991 for its significant social and cultural heritage role.